kumbharswativ/kumbharswativ/README.md

 - 👋 Hi, I’m @kumbharswativ
 - 👀 I’m interested in Programming
-- 🌱 I’m currently learning Python, C, C++, Java
+- 🌱 I’m currently learning Generative AI
-- 📫 How to reach me : kumbharswativ@gmail.com
+- 📫 How to reach me? : kumbharswativ@gmail.com

 <!---
 kumbharswativ/kumbharswativ is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.